 Just last month on Route 202 in Henniker, police reported that snow and ice shattered a motorist’s windshield.
 And in Massachusetts, a 6-year-old girl was injured when a large piece of ice flew off a tractor-trailer.
 The ice hit the windshield of the vehicle she was riding in on Interstate 495.

 In New Hampshire it is your legal responsibility to clear the snow and ice off your car before proceeding onto the roadway.
 It only takes a few minutes and it can save a life

 But what should you do if snow and ice from someone else’s vehicle strikes your vehicle and causes damage?
 Experts say your safety is always the highest priority.
 Make sure you have control of your vehicle and that you and your occupants are safe.
 If you can get the license plate of the vehicle responsible that can be helpful to authorities for their investigation.

 “It takes not even five minutes to clean off your car,” stated Linda Smith, Jessica’s mother, in an interview.
 “It can take three seconds to kill somebody.”

 Contact Experienced New Hampshire Injury Lawyers for a Free Consultation

 Have you or a loved one been injured by another person’s careless acts?
 If so, it is essential that you have competent legal representation from the onset of your case through litigation.
 Big insurance companies have lawyers looking out for their interests and you should too!

-For a free consultation, contact the NH injury lawyers at the Law Office of Manning & Zimmerman PLLC.
-We may be reached at (603) 624-7200 or by email at info@MZLawNH.com.
-We may also be contacted by using the “contact us” or chat feature on our website.
+For a free consultation, contact the New Hampshire injury lawyers at the Law Office of Manning & Zimmerman PLLC.
+We may be reached at (603) 624-7200, by email at info@MZLawNH.com, or by using the “contact us” or chat feature on our website.